phptek/silverstripe-gis/README.md

 ![MapField](docs/images/MapField.png)

-It supports editing the geo types POINT, LINESTRING and POLYGON.
+It supports editing the geo types POINT, LINESTRING and POLYGON and their multiples.
 You can deactivate types you don't want to support in your DataObject:

     public function getCMSFields()
     {